 The plan executor translates operators in the high-level plan returned by TALplanner into lower level command sequences which are given to the command executor.
-The command executor is responsible for controlling the UAV, either by directly calling the functionality exposed by its lowest level Flight Command Language (FCL) interface or by using Task Procedures, a type of reactive procedures, through the Task Procedure Execution Module.
+The command executor is responsible for controlling the UAV, either by directly calling the functionality exposed by its lowest level Flight Command Language (FCL) interface or by using Task Procedures, which are a type of reactive procedures, through the Task Procedure Execution Module.

-During execution, the command executor adds formulas to be monitored to the execution monitor.
-The monitor configures Dy-Know to continuously provide it with current states and uses a progression algorithm [8] to partially evaluate monitor formulas and promptly detect violations.
-States are generated from potentially asynchronous streams by a synchronization mechanism that uses the formal semantics of the input streams as specified by declarative policies to determine when states should be created.

-If a violation is detected, this is immediately signaled by the execution monitor as an event to the command executor, which can suspend the execution of the current plan, invoke an emergency brake command if required, optionally execute an initial recovery action, and finally signal the new status to the plan executor.
+During plan execution, the command executor adds formulas to be monitored to the execution monitor.
+DyKnow continuously sends information about the development of the world in terms of state sequences to the monitor, which uses a progression algorithm to partially evaluate monitor formulas.
+The state sequences are generated from potentially asynchronous streams by a stream synchronization mechanism that uses the declarative policies of the input streams to determine when states should be created.
+If a violation is detected, this is immediately signaled as an event to the command executor, which can suspend the execution of the current plan, invoke an emergency brake command if required, optionally execute an initial recovery action, and finally signal new status to the plan executor.
 The plan executor is then responsible for completing the recovery procedure.

 The fully integrated system is implemented on our UAVs.
-It shows that this approach allows integrating high-level deliberative capability with lower-level reactive and control functionality.
+Plans are generated in the millisecond to seconds range using TALplanner and empirical testing shows that this approach is promising in terms of integrating high-level deliberative capability with lower-level reactive and control functionality.